Lucien Grant Berry

 Lucien Grant Berry (November 29, 1863 - December 31, 1937) was a brigadier general in the United States Army who served in three wars.

 Early life

 He was born on November 29, 1863, in Caton, New York, to Samuel Spicer Berry and Olive Elizabeth Reed.

 He was appointed as a cadet at the United States Military Academy in West Point, New York, on July 1, 1882.
 Berry graduated number nine of seventy-seven in the class of 1886.
-Several of his classmates included men who would, like Berry himself, eventually rise to general officer rank, such as John J. Pershing, Charles T. Menoher, Walter Henry Gordon, Edward Mann Lewis, Mason Patrick, Julius Penn, Avery D. Andrews, John E. McMahon, Ernest Hinds, William H. Hay, James McRae, George B. Duncan and Jesse McI.
-Carter.
+Several of his classmates included men who would, like Berry himself, eventually rise to the rank of brigadier general or higher in their military careers.
+They included: Henry C. Newcomer, Mason Patrick, Thomas H. Rees, Frank McIntyre, John E. McMahon, Avery D. Andrews, Charles T. Menoher, Albert D. Kniskern, Charles C. Walcutt Jr., John J. Pershing, Peter E. Traub, Benjamin A. Poore, Jesse McI.
+Carter, Chauncey B. Baker, Malvern Hill Barnum, William H. Hay, James H. McRae, Walter H. Gordon, Arthur Johnson, Frank L. Winn, Charles C. Ballou, George B. Duncan, Lucius L. Durfee, Julius Penn and Edward M. Lewis.

 Personal life

 He married Emily Ross Minier (1864–1945) on October 28, 1886.
 They had a son and five daughters.